-Sen ice Area Amount Reason From То £'000 Wellbeing Contingency 1,293,000.00 Transfer of 15/16 Growth.
+Sen Service Area Reason From То £'000 Wellbeing Contingency 1,293,000.00 Transfer of 15/16 Growth.
 Reserves Wellbeing 18,500.00 Release of Transformation Reserve.
-Customer and Regeneration, Housing 33 800 00 Transfer of Orchard Youth Centre premises budget to Corporate Community Services and Resources 33,000.00 Landlord.
-Customer and Regeneration, Housing 17 952 00 Transfer of The Curve premises budget to Corporate Landlord.
-Community Services and Resources 17,002.00 Transier of the ourse premises budget to corporate Landiord.
-Wellbeing Regeneration, Housing 45 920 00 Transfer of budget to Home Improvements CC. vvenbering and Resources 45,520.00 manaici oi budget to nome improvements oo.
-Customer and Chief Executive 50 000 00 Transfer of 2015/16 Savings Allocation.
-Community Services Office Executive 30,000.00 Transici of 2019/10 Gavings Allocation.
+Customer and Community Services Regeneration, Housing and Resources 33,800.00 Transfer of Orchard Youth Centre premises budget to Corporate Landlord.
+Customer and Community Services Regeneration, Housing and Resources 17,952.00 Transfer of The Curve premises budget to Corporate Landlord.
+Wellbeing Regeneration, Housing and Resources 45,920.00 Transfer of budget to Home Improvements CC.
+Customer and Community Services Chief Executive 50,000.00 Transfer of 2015/16 Savings Allocation.
 Wellbeing Customer and Community Services 336,200.00 Transfer of Domestic Abuse Budget.

-9 Gold Project Update

-- 9.1 The summary below provides CMT with an update on the Council's Gold Projects as at the 30th September 2015.
+- 9 Gold Project Update - 9.1 The summary below provides CMT with an update on the Council's Gold Projects as at the 30th September 2015.
 Individual project progress reports have been made by Project leads, with endorsement from the Project Sponsor, and are provided in Appendix E. - 9.2 Please note that the highlight reports are submitted using the standardised format requested by the Chief Executive.
 The intention of this format was to ensure that the really pertinent points are drawn to CMT's attention, particularly any recommendations or requests that require CMT action to support project delivery.